What Is Thomas Ravenel Trying To Pull Off Now?

 “Thomas and I aren’t together.
 I wish him the best though.”

 But fans aren’t buying it and are posting that it’s just one more stunt to manipulate the outcome of his upcoming court cases.
 One fan says that Ravenel puts Jacobs up to saying nasty things so that he can’t be held responsible.
 “He encourages her to do it to sway opinions but claims he is against it publicly so it can’t be used against him in court.”

 Others suggested that the strange daytime posts with typos make it seem like he is doing all of the things Dennis has accused him of.
 “Day drinking!
 This erratic behavior of his will only help Kathryn with her custody battle.”

 Most fans just thought this was the latest con by Ravenel and Jacobs.

-“I call BS, he already removed the post, bet he was drunk and angry at her because she smelled like fish…let the bipolar behavior continue…”
+“I call BS, he already removed the post, bet he was drunk and angry at her because she smelled like fish… let the bipolar behavior continue…”